 You can see how that’s creating a problem, don’t you?

-The way we’re trained to do life makes vulnerability in men feel like weakness—even though it’s the key to deeper connection.
-We’re told that asking for help is unmanly, that expressing emotion is embarrassing.
-Even when we want deeper friendships, we don’t know how to create or keep them—because no one taught us how to let ourselves be known.
-We don’t know how to express what we need, or what we want from others.
+The way we’re trained to do life makes vulnerability in men feel like weakness, even though it’s the key to deeper connection.
+We’re told that asking for help is unmanly, and that expressing emotion is embarrassing.
+Even when we want deeper friendships, we don’t know how to create or keep them, because no one taught us how to let ourselves be known.
+We don’t know how to express what we need or what we want from others.

-And the tricky thing is: these ‘others’ often struggle the same way.
-It’s a quiet standoff: both people longing to connect, neither knowing how to go first.
+And the tricky thing is: these ‘others’ often struggle the same way, even if you don’t know it because they don’t show it, either.
+Both people are longing to connect, neither knowing how to go first.

 Social media hasn’t helped either.
 We ‘know’ more people than ever before.
 We call all these contacts ‘friends’.
 It gives us the illusion of connection without any of the substance.

 It encourages comparison and competition, not closeness.
 It may feel kind of nice, initially.
-But as we age, these surface friendships often fall by the wayside, especially if we lack the tools or time to nurture them.
+And there’s not necessarily something wrong with it.
+But as we age, these surface friendships often peter out, especially if we lack the tools or time to nurture them.

 Funny thing is, years ago I ran a Facebook page about emotional health for men.
 It grew fast.
 People shared, commented, messaged.
-But still—I didn’t have those kinds of conversations in real life.
+I was the ‘expert. ‘ But still, I didn’t have those kinds of conversations in real life.

 The Emotional Cost of Pretending You’re Fine